justinknguyen/BeatBind/README.md

 Please see [FAQ](#faq) for more information or if you encounter any issues.
 If your issue isn't listed, please create an Issue ticket.

 ## Future Plans
 Plans to refactor to C# soon!
-Also, will solve the following problems:
+It will solve the following problems:
 - Modularity
 - Extensibility
 - Update friendly